Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

 Frequently Asked Questions

-How often should I go to physiotherapy?
+How often should I go to physio training?

 The standard is 1–2 appointments per week.
 For acute problems, you may start with 2 sessions per week, then reduce to once a week as symptoms improve.
 Independent training between sessions is crucial.

-Is physiotherapy for neck pain painful?
+Is physio training for neck pain painful?

 What should I do if I cannot get an appointment?